mwpastore/sinja/README.md

 * ORM-agnostic
 * Role-based authorization
 * To-one and to-many relationships
-* Side-loaded relationships on resource creation
+* Side-loaded relationships on resource creation and update
+* Error-handling
-* Conflict (constraint violation) handling
+  * Conflicts (constraint violations)
+  * Missing records
+  * Validation failures
 * Plus all the features of JSONAPI::Serializers!

 Its main competitors in the Ruby space are [ActiveModelSerializers][12] (AMS)